3.7 Statewide Student Association

 Subpart C. Recognition of new statewide student association

-Following repeal of recognition of a statewide student association, recognition of a new statewide student association must be granted after the presentation of a petition to the board which expresses support of the new association and is approved by two-thirds of the campus student associations.
+Following repeal of recognition of a statewide student association, recognition of a new statewide student association must be granted after the presentation of a petition to the board which expresses support of the new association and approval by two-thirds of the campus student associations.

 Part 5.
 Implementation